You’ve thought long and hard about your business plans, and always dreamed of becoming your own boss.

 - Objectively assess your company.
 Break down the key features and benefits of your product, and how it may help customers.

 - Create consumer profiles.
-Use demographic info like gender, age, location, and socioeconomic indicators to profile customers and their shopping behavior.
+Many small business owners use demographic info like gender, age, location, and socioeconomic indicators to profile customers and their shopping behavior.

 - Narrow down your market.
 Try to be as specific as possible when it comes to who your customers will be.
 You can always change this later.

 - Conduct competitor research.
 If you have identified other companies offering similar products, see who they’re targeting.
+Do they have a similar brand or business name?
 You might target the same or a different demographic.

 - Get feedback.
 Once you have a working theory about your target market, get the perspective of those outside your company, and be open to constructive criticism.

-Remember, you can always refine your target audience later, depending on who actually buys your product.
-This should be an ongoing step.
+Remember, you can always refine your target audience after starting an online business, depending on who actually buys your product.
+This should be an ongoing process.

 3. Choose an eCommerce platform